inside chicken coop layout

 a golden chicken inside of a nesting box in a chicken coop

-• Put the nesting boxes in a draft-free area of the coop.
-This will keep the eggs warm in the colder months until you can collect them.
+• Pick a draft-free spot: This keeps the eggs warmer, especially in colder months, until you collect them.

-• Keep the boxes at least 2 feet off the ground to prevent predators from getting inside.
+• Raise them off the ground: Keep the boxes at least 2 feet up to make it harder for predators to get inside.

-• Line the bottom of the nesting box with clean straw or shavings, and replace it regularly to keep the eggs clean and free of bacteria.
+• Use clean bedding: Line the bottom of each box with straw or shavings, and replace it regularly.
+This keeps the eggs clean and reduces bacteria.

 A woman putting straw into a nesting box inside of a coop.

-• Attach a long chain to a nail from the ceiling to hand the feeder.
-This will prevent it from tipping over as the chickens are eating from it.
+• Hang it securely: Use a long chain to hang the feeder from a nail in the ceiling.
+This will stop it from tipping over while your chickens are eating.

 a group of golden chickens eating from a hanging feeder

-You will want to have one waterer for every six chickens in your flock.
-Also, be sure to have another waterer outside of the coop in the run area.
+You’ll want to have one waterer for every six chickens in your flock.
+Don’t forget to add another one outside in the run area so they have access to water no matter where they are.

 Location Tips:

-Dust bathing allows chickens to rid themselves of parasites, excess oil, and dead skin cells.
-It also helps them regulate their body temperature by removing moisture from their feathers.
-Additionally, the process of digging in the dirt and tossing it over their bodies stimulates blood flow and preening behaviors, which can help keep their feathers clean and healthy.
+Dust baths help chickens get rid of parasites, dead skin, and excess oil while also regulating their body temperature by soaking up moisture from their feathers.
+Plus, the act of digging and tossing dirt promotes blood flow and preening, which keeps their feathers clean and in great condition.

-1. Use a container to hold the materials inside of the coop.
-A litter box, wash tub, or old tire all work great.
+• Use a container to hold the dust inside the coop.
+Things like litter boxes, wash tubs, or even old tires work wonderfully.

-3. Keep the dust bins away from the roost so the components stay cleaner.
+• Keep the dust baths away from the roost so the materials stay as clean as possible.

 Another important part of a chicken coop layout is ventilation.
 Fresh air in a coop will help to keep things fresher for your flock.
 Appropriate ventilation will encourage healthier lungs in your chickens.
 Remember, you want ventilation and not drafts, and yes…there is a difference.